The Membership in Bydgoszcz Industrial Cluster

 Exmples of 3D Creative projects:

-Paper Products Testing Repulpability Laboratory – launched at KTU
+The Repulpability Laboratory at KTU

 The Centre for Packaging Innovations and Research of Kaunas University of Technology (KTU PITC) has launched Paper Products Testing Repulpability Laboratory.